mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/09-functions/index.md

 //    ^?
 ```

-so what is it showing up as `void`?
+So why is it showing up as `void`?

-`void` is a special type, that's specifically for use when describing
+[`void`](https://www.typescriptlang.org/docs/handbook/2/functions.html#void) is a special type, that's specifically used to describe
-function return values, and it has the following meaning:
+function return values.
+It has the following meaning:

 > The return value of a void function is intended to be _ignored_

 We could type functions as returning `undefined`, but there are some interesting
-differences that highlight the reason for `void`'s existence
+differences that highlight the reason for `void`'s existence:

 ```ts twoslash
 // @errors: 2322